 Quick Tip to Locate BackUps

-The quick version is that your backups for the iPhones, iDevices, and iPads are in Library> ApplicationSupport> MobileSync> Backup.
+The quick version is that your backups for the iPhones, iDevices, and iPads are in Your User Library> ApplicationSupport> MobileSync> Backup.
 For Windows users, this is located here C:\Users\username\AppData\Roaming\Apple Computers\MobileSync\backup.
 Inside this Backup folder is a folder for each device that iTunes backs up.
 These folders are named with the UDID (unique identifier number) of each device.

 This Unique Device Identifier is a 40-character alphanumeric that uniquely identifies your iDevice from others.